sarathcrajeevan/ai-zoology-drug-dev/3_tags/Acid - Base.md

 ### stability of negative charge

-when we consider oxygen and Sulphur with negative charge sulphur will be weaker base and more stable than oxygen
+when we consider oxygen and Sulphur with negative charge Sulphur will be weaker base and more stable than oxygen

 atoms that is bigger that can stabilize better